Sign or encrypt emails in Mail on Mac

 In the Mail app on your Mac, a Security field in the header area indicates whether a message is signed or encrypted.

-A signed icon (a tick) appears in the header area of a signed message.
+A signed icon (a checkmark) appears in the header area of a signed message.
 To view the certificate details, click the icon.

 If the message was altered after it was signed, Mail displays a warning that it can’t verify the message signature.